MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 1. `x-ms-client-request-id`: The service returns an opaque string that identifies the request/response pair for correlation purposes.
-   If the request included a client request ID, it's value will appear here;
+   If the request included a client request ID, its value will appear here;
    otherwise, some random string is returned.

 1. `x-ms-activity-id`: The service returns an opaque string